williamdee1/Cell-Vision-Fusion/README.md

 * 64-bit Python 3.10 and PyTorch 1.8.1.
 See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
 * CUDA toolkit 11.0 or later.
 * Python libraries: see [reqs.txt](reqs.txt) for necessary libraries.

+*Note: To use later versions of Pytorch with Python 3.10.x, the following [code changes](https://discuss.pytorch.org/t/issues-on-using-nn-dataparallel-with-python-3-10-and-pytorch-1-11/146745/16) will have to be made to the Cuda package to avoid dependency conflicts.*

 ## Getting Started
 ```bash